Do I need an appointment with a clinician?

 Everyone coming in to the surgery will need to be free of potential COVID symptoms.
 Everyone coming into the surgery will be asked if they have any symptoms before they check in.

-Coming to the waiting room knowing that you have COVID symptoms (i.e a cough or fever or loss of sense of smell), no matter whether you think they are COVID-related or not, is recklessly endangering the health of other patients and staff and is against the law - we reserve the right to inform the Police if you do not comply with this.
+Coming to the waiting room knowing that you have COVID symptoms (i.e a cough or fever or loss of sense of smell), no matter whether you think they are COVID-related or not, is recklessly endangering the health of other patients and staff.

 We have measures in place to assess symptomatic patients and there is no reason for anyone displaying symptoms or in contact with people who are displaying symptoms to come into reception.